remko/dsadmin/README.md

 that prevented them from e.g. being installed in a non-x86 Docker image.

-This project tries to fix all of the issues with the other Datastore admin interfaces, and even improve on the original Google interface in some areas.
+This project tries to fix all of the issues with the other Datastore admin interfaces, and bring improvements on the original Google interface.

 ## 🚧 Not yet implemented